 The 30RB also has a sofa bed pullout for additional sleeping capacity.
-Pull the sofa bed out and place the provided cushions on the platform to complete the bed.
+To use it, pull out the sofa bed and place the additional stored cushions on the platform.

 Ceiling and Directional Lighting

 All lighting in the Airstream trailer is LED and most will require a replacement fixture should it go out.
 The main ceiling lights can be turned on/off or dimmed by the switch at the entry door.
 Some light fixtures may have a push button switch located on the fixture.
 Gently squeezing the lens in the middle and pulling down will remove the lens.
 The bed and lounge areas have individually switched directional lighting.